jamesmonterozo/aic_steganography_research/README.md

-# steg_message
+# aic_steganography_research

 ## Introduction
-This repository con
+This repository contains programs created for the AIC's New Applications of Steganography study.

 ## Programs Created
 * [steg_message](#steg_message)